VIDEO GAME FAVS

 honestly the only other farm sim experience i had before this game was Harvest Moon: A Wonderful Life which, if you haven't played that game before uh, i remember it being kinda frustrating!

-so Stardew Valley was definitely a huge step up for my Farming Gamer Career, where i could get to know all these romanceable neighbors and customize my farm how i want to and not die of starvation after watering two crops. it takes that farm sim formula and polishes it into something that's Pretty Dang Fun!
+so Stardew Valley was definitely a huge step up for my farming gamer career, where i could get to know all these romanceable neighbors and customize my farm how i want to and not die of starvation after watering two crops. it takes that farm sim formula and polishes it into something that's pretty dang fun!

 Super Mario Galaxy